 At the top of the mountain, the stranger showed us Focus Tower, the great stone tower at the centre of this game’s world, peaking through the distant clouds.
 He told us that the Vile Four, the Four Fiends of this world, had stolen the keys to Focus Tower’s doors, and as the Tower is the central route between the four corners of the world, this has prevented the people from reuniting.
 The Four are also draining the world’s Crystals of their power (well, yeah), and someone should do something about that maybe.

-Echoing FFA, Mystic Quest allows you to influence the world with the help of your weapons, and so you could swing your weapons at pretty much any time you weren’t quite standing at a talking distance.
+Echoing FFA, Mystic Quest allows you to influence the world with the help of your weapons, and so you could swing your weapons at pretty much any time.
 In the forest, Kyle demonstrated this by trying to stab the old man, which I felt was a reasonable reaction to all that had happened.
 After our failed attempt to murder him, the Old Man established his pattern for most of the remaining game: he spouts one or two hints to set you on the main path, and then rushes off into the air, leaving Benjamin doing a really awkward-looking sprite shrug in response.
-In this instance, Cloud Rider the Obtuse told us to seek out the Earth Crystal, which was decaying.
+In this instance, Cloud Rider the Obtuse told us to seek out the Earth Crystal, which was decaying and leaving the forest in this sorry state.

 Of course, in the first town of any new game, there’s always a matter of working out how the game handles The Fundamentals.
 How do inns work?
 Shops?
 Well, good luck on both.
 Foresta only has a free inn run by a child, though this did let us see Ben’s bizarre post-rest stretch/disco routine (in full plate!).
 As to shops, there simply wasn’t one in Foresta, but that didn’t leave you without a means of gathering resources.
-Scattered throughout Mystic Quest are what I’m going to call “brown chests,” which regenerate infinitely when you exit and enter a zone.
+Scattered throughout Mystic Quest are what I’m going to call “brown chests” as opposed to the red ones that carry equipment and key items.
+These regenerate infinitely when you exit and enter a zone.
 If we had wanted, we could have just walked in and out of Foresta until we were carrying 99 of everything!
 These chests only ever carried standard inventory junk like Cure Potions and Heal Potions (a status-effect clearing potion), but we weren’t going to complain at free samples – besides, the game never sells Heal Potions so you had best grab them whenever possible.
 Rather than grind 99 Potions just to mock the game, Kyle just made a point of visiting the chests whenever he was nearby, which was more than enough.
 Of course, since we had more than enough, we also used them more than we would have in another Final Fantasy game.
 Well… I used them more often, in any event.
-Kyle drinks the things like a coffee addict, it’s practically his strategy.
+Kyle drinks the things like a coffee addict to begin with, it’s practically his strategy.

 While we were at the “inn,” a little kid sharing a home with our childish innkeeper asked us about saving the Crystals.
 How do you already know about our quest?
 Are we sure we want to sleep in the house of a spy?

 While we were in town, Kyle solved a simple jumping puzzle to get the Cure spell.
-I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so as a kid I didn’t notice it was there for the first two dungeons!
+I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so, when I was younger, I didn’t notice it was there for the first two dungeons, and I think a walkthrough had to inform me!
 There’s a similar puzzle involving a bottle in Link to the Past but that’s nowhere near as critical as a game’s only Cure spell!
-The Life spell is tucked away even deeper – I’m starting to wonder if the level designer on this game went on to make decisions for Kingdom Hearts and its “no Cure for a quarter of the game” design.
+The Life spell is tucked away even deeper – I’m starting to wonder if the level designer on this game went on to make decisions for Kingdom Hearts, what with its “no Cure for a quarter of the game” design.
 Spells in this game are based on the original FFI model, though this game gives separate, flat cast totals each for White Magic, Black Magic and “Wizard Magic,” instead of breaking things up by levels.

 Kaeli was willing to saddle up with us almost from the moment we arrived, but her mother held her back until we showed her the wither, which pushed Kaeli over the edge.
-Kaeli joined us at level 5, and like FFLIII’s guest characters she did not gain experience.
+Kaeli joined us at level 5, and like FFLIII’s guest characters, she did not gain experience.
 Making her feel even less like a real character was the fact that if we pressed Y, we could immediately change her to an automatic AI and let her run around without our commands.
 Funny the developers considered automating and de-automating your Guest party member so fundamental a feature it was assigned to a controller button, as though you’re going to be swapping every other second!
 Like all partners, Kaeli was equipped with the Life spell, which could resurrect you if you died.
-You did not have your own copy of Life for half the game, even in terms of items (no Phoenix Downs!) which is going to get a little rough.
+You did not have your own copy of Life for half the game, and there are no Phoenix Downs to boot, which means things are going to get a little rough (Ed. thankfully, characters revive on 1HP after battle, if I’m remembering right).
 With Kaeli in hand, we headed back to the forest level.
 The Level Forest, even.